PwPJ/my_ip_public/README.md

 >>>
 ```

-## Acknowledgments
+### Acknowledgments
-Some links that you may find helpful
+You can also use the links below for more help:

 * [init.py](https://timothybramlett.com/How_to_create_a_Python_Package_with___init__py.html)
 * [Python Library Structure](https://docs.python-guide.org/writing/structure/)